Dini-49149/skew-correction-KYC-Documents/README.md

     3. The centroid/center (x, y)-coordinates of the component
     ```

-7. Finding out the angle of rotation with the help of stats obtained from the connectedComponentWithStats method and also positive or negative.
+7. Finding out the angle of rotation with the help of stats obtained from the connectedComponentWithStats method and also positive or negative:

      The known and unknown parameters are understood from the diagram. we can say that the area of the triangle is ```1/2(h-y_connected*w) and 2*area of triangle+area of              component=area of rectangle```. so the parameters x_connected, y_connected and skew anlge wether it is positive or negative, are calculated as shown in first and second figures